tarasowski/aws-big-data/udemy-maarek-kane/004_processing.md

 * In the world of data science people use iPhyton notebooks

 #### EMR Notebook
+* To create or open a notebook and run queries on your EMR cluster you need to log into the AWS Management Console.
 * Similar concepts like Zeppelin, with more AWS integration (PySpark)
 * Notebooks backed up to S3
 * Provison clusters from the notebook!